Monster12138/cetcd-client/README.md

 # cetcd-client
-A etcd v2 client in C
+A C client for etcd.
 ## Install libcurl
 if on Ubuntu
 ```